Kuadrant/architecture/rfcs/0008-distributed-dns.md

 After removing all the local records, the DNS Operator will then perform a prune, and only in this scenario, if the zoneRecord is now empty these records are still deleted from the zone.

 Once completed, the DNS Operator deletes the zoneRecord that matches the deleting kuadrantRecord, and then removes the finalizer from the kuadrantRecord.

+#### Changing cluster IP/CNAME

+If a cluster's IP address changes, we will need to handle removing the old value from the relevant zone.
+This needs to be removed from the ZoneRecord:
+- The endpoints need to be removed
+- Any TXT records for that IP/Host need to be removed.

 #### Metrics